-Tech giant Google has reportedly told its employees that they will lose pay — and will eventually be fired — if they do not comply with the company’s Covid-19 vaccination policy.
+Tech giant Google has reportedly told its employees that they will lose pay and eventually be fired if they do not comply with the company’s Covid-19 vaccination policy.

 According to internal documents viewed by CNBC, employees had until December 3 to declare their vaccination status and upload documentation showing proof or to apply for a medical or religious exemption.

-The company said after that date, it would start contacting employees who had not uploaded their status or were unvaccinated, as well as those whose exemption requests were not approved.
+The company said after that date, it would start contacting employees who had not uploaded their status or were unvaccinated and those whose exemption requests were not approved.

 A Google spokesperson did not immediately respond to a request for comment by CNBC.

-While much of the tech industry continues to push back return-to-work plans and companies large and small prepare for a flexible future, Google is requiring its workforce to eventually come into physical offices three days a week at some point in the new year, the report said.
+While much of the tech industry continues to push back return-to-work plans and companies large and small prepare for a flexible future, Google requires its workforce to eventually come into physical offices three days a week at some point in the new year, the report said.

-And it is showing limited patience for those who refuse to get vaccines, which have been widely available for months, it added.
+And it is showing limited patience for those who refuse to get vaccines, which have been widely available for months.